robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 Create instance:

 mytft = TFT(model, width, height)
-    model: String with the controlle model.
+    model: String with the controller model.
 At the moment, "SSD1963" is the only one supported
     width: Width of the LCD in pixels.
-If width is less than height, landscape mode is assumed.
     height: Height of the LCD in pixels

+    If width is less than height, PORTRAIT mode is assumed.

 Functions:
 setColor(red, green, blue)